mspnp/aks-baseline/README.md

 This reference implementation intentionally does not cover more advanced scenarios.
 For example topics like the following are not addressed:

 - Cluster lifecycle management with regard to SDLC and GitOps
-- Workload SDLC integration (including concepts like [Bridge to Kubernetes](https://learn.microsoft.com/visualstudio/containers/bridge-to-kubernetes), advanced deployment techniques, [Draft](https://learn.microsoft.com/azure/aks/draft), etc)
+- Workload SDLC integration (including concepts like [Bridge to Kubernetes](https://learn.microsoft.com/visualstudio/containers/bridge-to-kubernetes), advanced deployment techniques, [Draft](https://learn.microsoft.com/azure/aks/draft), and so on)
 - Container security
 - Multiple (related or unrelated) workloads owned by the same team
 - Multiple workloads owned by disparate teams (AKS as a shared platform in your organization)
-- Cluster-contained state (PVC, etc)
+- Cluster-contained state (PV and PVC)
 - Windows node pools
 - Scale-to-zero node pools and event-based scaling (KEDA)
 - [Terraform](https://learn.microsoft.com/azure/developer/terraform/create-k8s-cluster-with-tf-and-aks)